STAT545-UBC-hw-2018-19/hw01-albina23/README.md

 I am *Albina Gibadullina*, a first-year MA student in the <a href="https://www.geog.ubc.ca/">**Department of Geography**</a> at UBC.

 ### Research specialty
 I am specializing in Political Economy, Critical Finance Studies and Financial Geography.
+Here is an all too known quote by Marx:

 > "The philosophers have only interpreted the world, in various ways.
 The point, however, is to change it."
 >
 > Karl Marx, 1888

-### Educational background
+### Background
-I have completed Bachelor of Commerce at the Sauder School of Business, UBC in 2017.
+I grew up in Kazan, a city in central Russia.
+In 2017, I completed Bachelor of Commerce at the Sauder School of Business, UBC.

+Here is where my hometown is located:

 ### How I am usually spending my free time

 ![](https://media.giphy.com/media/IW7oZF4MGJsfS/giphy.gif)

 ### Contact information
+If you dare you can follow me on <a href="https://twitter.com/albina_gib">**Twitter**</a>.